-Impact of Brexit on the recognition by Luxembourg courts of English insolvency proceedings.
+Impact of Brexit on the recognition by Luxembourg courts of English insolvency proceedings

-Any English insolvency proceedings opened after the 1 January 2021 will be recognised in accordance with the above provisions for third (non-EU) countries, which is, of course, much more cumbersome and uncertain than an EU regulation-based automatic recognition.
+Any English insolvency proceedings opened after 1 January 2021 will be recognised in accordance with the above provisions for third (non-EU) countries, which is, of course, much more cumbersome and uncertain than an EU regulation-based automatic recognition.
+Also, the very limited cram-down options under existing restructuring proceedings in Luxembourg makes it currently difficult to ensure that UK proceedings like the Scheme of Arrangements (which previously benefitted from automatic recognition) can be implemented towards Luxembourg obligors.

-Luxembourg courts recognition of EU Member State insolvency proceedings.
+Luxembourg courts recognition of EU Member State insolvency proceedings